gt-cs3220-23fall/cs3220-labs/lab5/README.md

 * The ALUOP need to be loaded first and the operands OP1 and OP2 need to be loaded in order.
 * The ALU is data driven, i.e., it will start the computation as soon as the operands are loaded, based on the loaded ALUOP.
 * Potential delay between the two operands' loading, i.e., ALU can potentillay not be ready to load OP2 when OP1 is loaded.
-* The ALU is adated from this implementation:
+* The ALU is adapted from this implementation:
     * https://github.com/dawsonjon/fpu
     * https://dawsonjon.github.io/Chips-2.0/language_reference/interface.html